khadni/docs-external-links-extractor/README.md

 ### Processing the Link Checker Output

-1. Copy the `link-checker.log` log file from the `documentation` folder and paste it into the `docs-external-links-extractor` folder.
+1. Copy the `link-checker.log` log file from the `documentation/temp/` folder and paste it into the `docs-external-links-extractor` folder.

 1. In your terminal, run the Python script to parse the log file and generate a CSV file with link errors shown in a convenient format: